Sensing Security Oriented OFDM-ISAC Against Multi-Intercept Threats: Introduction

 \subsubsection{ISAC Against Feature Extraction-Based Interception}

-To defend against more advanced ER systems that employ cyclostationary or TFS to extract intrinsic features of the transmitted signals, even under low power conditions \cite{gupta2019feature,zilberman2006autonomous,chilukuri2020estimation}, feature-obfuscated sensing methods have been proposed.
-For example, to combat cyclostationary analysis (CA), authors in \cite{liu2023integrated} proposed a reconfigurable intelligent surface (RIS)-aided waveform design, where the Cram{\'e}r-Rao bound for extracting cyclic spectrum elements was minimized subject to radar detection and communication QoS constraints.
-Moreover, authors in \cite{shi2025low} investigated the LPI design for multiple-input multiple-output (MIMO) ISAC systems combating an ER target and multiple jammers, where the transmit waveform and communication precoder were optimized by maximizing radar SINR while guaranteeing communication SINR and suppressing the cyclic frequency sidelobe level.
+More advanced ER systems can perform cyclostationary analysis (CA) or TFS extraction to exploit intrinsic waveform features, even under low received power conditions \cite{gupta2019feature,zilberman2006autonomous,chilukuri2020estimation}.
+If CA is further successful, the ER aircraft can recover waveform structures and system-level parameters, enabling identification of sensing signals.
+To defend against these advanced threats, feature-obfuscated sensing methods have been proposed.
+For example, to combat CA, authors in \cite{liu2023integrated} proposed RIS-aided waveform design, where the Cram{\'e}r-Rao bound for extracting cyclic spectrum elements was minimized subject to radar detection and communication QoS constraints.
+Moreover, authors in \cite{shi2025low} investigated the LPI design for multiple-input multiple-output (MIMO) ISAC systems combating an ER target and multiple jammers, where the transmit waveform and communication precoder were optimized by maximizing radar signal-to-interference-plus-noise ratio (SINR) while guaranteeing communication SINR and suppressing the cyclic frequency sidelobe level.

 Despite several initial attempts toward enabling secure sensing in ISAC systems, multiple technical challenges remain unresolved: \begin{itemize} \item \textit{Uncertainty in ER decision-making}: Most existing methods rely on fixed or known ER detection decision-making mechanisms, limiting their adaptability and robustness in adversarial or dynamically changing environments. \item \textit{Multi-intercept threats}: Modern ER platforms may simultaneously employ multiple intercept strategies, such as PD and CA, necessitating more comprehensive and resilient ISAC design strategies. \end{itemize}